-Reaching these numbers is relatively easy since the official certification and service records make them available.
-When it comes to the general figures on how many women work in the global maritime industry, such as ship owners, ship managers, cargo owners, in ports and regulatory authorities, is another case though.
-There is no reliable data on this but we all know that maritime has always been a male-dominated industry and these figures are high at all.
+As the official certification and service records make them public, obtaining these numbers is not too onerous.
+Yet, there is a different story when it comes to the overall number of women employed in the worldwide marine sector, comprising ship owners, ship managers, cargo owners, in ports, and in regulatory agencies.
+Although there is no reliable information available, we all know that the maritime industry has traditionally been dominated by men, hence these numbers are high at all.

 IMO’s Women in Maritime Gender Program

-Luckily, many organizations, especially IMO, have been taking steps lately to bring more gender equality to the industry.
+Luckily, many organizations, particularly IMO, have recently been taking steps towards fostering more equal representation of women in the industry.

 IMO also helps its Member States achieve the UN 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals (SDGs), particularly Goal 5 “Achieve gender equality and empower all women and girls“.